-- 1. Update the state-of-the-art for predicting the behaviour of ships in waves, emphasizing developments since the 2014 ITTC Conference.
-The committee report should include sections on: - a. the potential impact of new technological developments on the ITTC - b. new experiment techniques and extrapolation methods - c. new benchmark data - d. the practical applications of computational methods to seakeeping predictions and scaling, including CFD methods

-- e. the need for R&D for improving methods of model experiments, numerical modelling and full-scale measurements. - 2.
-Review ITTC Recommended Procedures relevant to seakeeping, including CFD procedures, and - a. identify any requirements for changes in the light of current practice, and, if approved by the Advisory Council, update them, - b. identify the need for new procedures and outline the purpose and contents of these. - 3.
+- Update the state-of-the-art for predicting the behaviour of ships in waves, emphasizing developments since the 2014 ITTC Conference.
+The committee report should include sections on: - a. the potential impact of new technological developments on the ITTC - b. new experiment techniques and extrapolation methods - c. new benchmark data - d. the practical applications of computational methods to seakeeping predictions and scaling, including CFD methods - e. the need for R&D for improving methods of model experiments, numerical modelling and full-scale measurements. - 2.
+Review ITTC Recommended Procedures relevant to seakeeping, including CFD procedures, and - a.
+Identify any requirements for changes in the light of current practice, and, if approved by the Advisory Council, update them - b.
+Identify the need for new procedures and outline the purpose and contents of these. - 3.
 Update ITTC Recommended Procedure 7.5-02-07-02.5, Verification and Validation of Linear and Weakly Non-linear Seakeeping Computer Codes to include the verification and validation of ship hydro-elasticity codes.
-It is recommended that the developed section/procedure is reviewed by ISSC Loads and Response Committee. - 4.
-Update ITTC Recommended Procedure 7.5-02-07-02.1, Seakeeping Experiments, to include tests specific to active stabilization systems, with particular attention to the modelling of the control system and the prediction of full scale behaviour.
+It is recommended that the developed section/procedure is reviewed by ISSC Loads and Response Committee.

+- 4. Update ITTC Recommended Procedure 7.5-02-07-02.1, Seakeeping Experiments, to include tests specific to active stabilization systems, with particular attention to modeling the control system and prediction of full scale behaviour.
 If possible, update the corresponding procedure for high speed craft. - 5.
 Review ITTC Recommended Procedures 7.5-02-05-06, Structural Loads, and 7.5-02-05-07, Dynamic Instability Tests, and propose updates, if any. - 6.
-Develop a new procedure for the determination of speed reduction coefficient f_w in the EEDI formula.
-Coordinate and exchange information with the Specialist Committee on Performance of Ships in Service.

-- 7. Develop a new procedure for model scale sloshing experiments. - 8.
+Develop a new procedure for the determination of speed reduction coefficient f_w .
+Liaise with the Specialist Committee on Performance of Ships in Service. - 7.
+Develop a new procedure for model scale sloshing experiments. - 8.
 Review the research considering the impact of seakeeping on propulsion and manoeuvring performance.
-Coordinate and exchange information with the Manoeuvring Committee. - 9.
+Liaise with the Manoeuvring Committee. - 9.
 Survey and/or collect benchmark data for seakeeping problems, such as motion, loads, sloshing, slamming, added resistance, full-scale measurements. - 10.
 Continue the collaboration with ISSC committees, including Loads and Responses and Environment Committees. - 11.
-Support a joint workshop on manoeuvring in waves with the Manoeuvring and the Stability in Waves Committees and the Specialist Committee on Performance of Ships in Service, for example on the subject of minimum power requirements for safe manoeuvring in adverse sea conditions and model testing methods to investigate this.
+Support a joint workshop on manoeuvring in waves with the

+Manoeuvring and the Stability in Waves Committees and the Specialist Committee on Performance of Ships in Service, for example on the subject of minimum power requirements for safe manoeuvring in adverse sea conditions and model testing methods to investigate this.